FDA UDI FAQs - Answers to Your Frequently Asked Questions

 Here at ID Integration, our BarCodeOS ® enabled scanners enable your barcode readers to scan without the need for human interpretation.
 Validation is simplified, with an audible single beep that means a UDI is good, and 4 beeps indicate a device is mislabeled.
 This eliminates human errors and allows for quick submission into the GUDID.

-ID Integration is the only UDI systems integrator that offers the BarCodeOS software suite.
+ID Integration is the only UDI systems integrator that offers the BarCodeOS enabled scanners.
 Discover how this technology can be customized for your specific needs.
 Contact us at 425-438-2533.